m-language/m/docs/tutorial/intro.rst

 features in M makes adding "missing" ones simple, and no tooling needs to be updated to support them.
 Modifications of features can be used along side one another, and complete paradigm switches can be made local to a single function.

-Writing this tutorial was difficult at first because M is so simple; the complete definition was able to fit into a document barely larger than this introduction, but it felt like a list of rules rather than an helpful tutorial.
-Because of this, I've instead decided to cover the M standard library, showing the ways M's systems interact with one another, and eventually ending in an implementation of a complete self-interpreter.

 If you just want a quick introduction to the semantics of the language, the `reference <../reference.html>`_ covers everything you need to know.